stavsetty/stavsetty.github.io/index.md

 ## PROJECTS
 Some projects I have worked on:
-- School project
+- School projects
-- WIX Websites
+- WIX Website

 ## MISCELLANOUS